" Why Does My Dog Lay on Me? Is Something Wrong? – Wild Earth

 Why Does My Dog Lay on Me?
 Is Something Wrong?

 Dogs will often claim whatever space they feel entitled to, even one on top of their owner.
 Dog owners often become accustomed to this behavior.
-Sometimes, the space is on their owner’s chest or their laps.
-This closeness might be a habit, but have you ever wondered why dogs like to lay on their owners?
+Sometimes, the space is on their owner’s chest or their lap.
+This closeness might be a habit, but have you ever wondered why dogs like to lie on their owners?

 Dogs will snuggle with their owners for many reasons.
-Some dogs are affectionate and want to show their love and respect given they see you as the pack leader.
+Some dogs are affectionate and want to show their love and respect, given that they see you as the pack leader.
 It is pretty common for your furry friend to want to share your personal space.

 Most dog owners appreciate these bonding experiences with their canine companions.
 Cuddling with your dog can be calming, and it can create a sense of security for the owner and the dog.